 These appointments usually end with you setting up your next appointment ahead of time.
 If they don’t offer to set up your next appointment, request to have it set up so it’s already on the books.
 That way all you have to do is show up to your scheduled appointment.
 Make sure you take your health insurance card with you to your college dorm so you have it for your routine appointments or an unforeseen medical emergency.

 There are going to be times where you want to put something important off until tomorrow.
 Usually because you are too tired or you just don’t feel like doing it at the moment.
 Avoid getting into this habit.
 Life is unpredictable so your plan to do something tomorrow that should be done today could end up backfiring.
-Life has a way of throwing curve balls like emergencies, sudden sickness, your car breaks down, etc. If something comes up when you were supposed to work on your project that you put off until the last minute, you will kick yourself.
+Life has a way of throwing curve balls like emergencies, sudden sickness, your car breaking down, etc. If something comes up when you were supposed to work on your project that you put off until the last minute, you will kick yourself.

 Priorities: WORK BEFORE LOVE